varunteja1802/CSV_LLM/README.md

 # Getting Started
 To run the Streamlit web application locally, make sure you have the necessary dependencies installed.
-You can do this by running: pip install -r requirements.txt
+You can do this by running: first git clone this repository and then perform the below tasks pip install -r requirements.txt

 streamlit run app.py (for approach 1)